 The wreck later became the colonial gaol, housing up to twenty seven prisoners.
 For a time it also housed a mental patient, the deranged surgeon Nicholas Langley.
 Its final use was as a grain store.

 After some three years the wreck was finally broken up by heavy seas.

 The wreck was the first 'place' to function as a post office, with the business conducted by Lionel Samson on a voluntary basis until John Bateman was appointed postmaster.

-The first port activities at Arthur Head were directed from the wreck of the Marquis of Anglesea (1815-1829) which provided a base for the Colony's first Harbour Master [Daniel Scott].
+The first port activities at Arthur Head were directed from the wreck of the Marquis of Anglesea (1815-1829) which provided a base for the Colony's first Harbour Master [Mark Currie].
 The Harbour Master's office was then transferred to a building on Anglesea Point, due north of the South Jetty which was constructed in c.
 1851.
 Souter & McMcCarthy.

 It also functioned for a time as a jail.
 (Garrick & Jeffery: 7)

 Garrick, Phyl & Chris Jeffery1987, Fremantle Hospital: A Social History to 1987, Fremantle Hospital: 6-7

 Souter, Corioli & M. McCarthy nd, The Maritime Archaeological Resource at Arthur Head: A Report for the Arthur Head Conservation Plan, Dept Maritime Archaeology, WA Maritime Museum, report no. 145.